• Skip to primary navigation

 Wellbeing

-The MRC Health & Wellbeing Programme is an initiative dedicated to physical, mental, financial and environmental wellbeing at the MRC.
+The UKRI Employee Wellbeing Policy is an initiative dedicated to physical, mental, financial and environmental wellbeing at the UKRI.
 There are many programmes to help improve the health and wellbeing of staff.
 These include:

 • Healthcare sessions such as flu vaccinations and eye care appointments.